 (4) MCPs must submit a summary of financial information to ODM and/or its designated entity within thirty calendar days of receiving an original authorization to release a financial claim statement letter from ODM pursuant to a tort action.
 MCPs must use the "Tort Summary Statement " form ( ODM 03246, rev. 7/2014) or a method determined by the ODM designated entity, provided ODM has approved the designated entity's method and notified MCPs.
 Upon request, the MCPs must provide ODM and/or its designated entity with true copies of medical claims.

 (B) Fraud and abuse recovery

-(1) Except as set forth in paragraph (B)(2) of this rule, ODM assigns to MCPs its rights of recovery against any TPP for the costs arising out of provider fraud or abuse as defined by rule 5160-26-01 of the Administrative Code related to each member during periods of membership in the MCP.
+(1) Except as set forth in paragraph (B)(2) of this rule, ODM assigns to MCPs its rights of recovery against any TPP for the costs arising out of provider fraud or abuse as defined by rule 5160-26-01 of the Administrative Code related to each member during periods of enrollment in the MCP.